 The IEF was established by the International Egg Commission to work as an independent charitable foundation.
-Operating in the truest sense of Corporate Social Responsibility, our purpose is to increase egg production and egg consumption in developing countries, to provide undernourished infants, children and families with an independent, sustainable, high quality protein supply.
+Operating in the truest sense of sustainability, our purpose is to increase egg production and egg consumption in developing countries, to provide undernourished infants, children and families with an independent, sustainable, high quality protein supply.